 The Gulfstream Natural Gas System was placed into service in May of 2002, Gulfstream is partnership between Williams, legacy Spectra Energy (Enbridge) and their respective affiliates.
-The 745-mile interstate transmission pipeline delivers clean-burning natural gas across the Gulf of Mexico to meet Florida's rapidly growing residential and power needs.
+The 713-mile interstate transmission pipeline delivers up to 1.5 BCF of clean-burning natural gas across the Gulf of Mexico to meet Florida's rapidly growing residential and power needs.